 Supporting economic recovery and growth in a sustainable way

 3.9 Most local journeys to work in East Sussex are at or below 5km.
 This enables cycling and walking for journeys of up to 2km to be an achievable option for all or part of journeys to and from work.
-The East Sussex LCWIP will be an integral element of economic strategic plans support access to new and existing employment, boosting productivity through a healthier and more active workforce, and broadening people’s horizons with access to education and training.
+The East Sussex LCWIP will be an integral element of economic strategic plans with overall support towards the policy of ‘levelling up’ local economies and reducing social inequalities in terms ofsupporting access to new and existing employment, boosting productivity through a healthier and more active workforce, and broadening people’s horizons with access to education and training.

 3.10 The provision of improved cycling and walking infrastructure will be a fundamental element of ‘place making,’ within our high streets, town centres, existing residential areas and as part of new developments.
 The plan will also look to integrate sustainable transport within regional economic planning focussed on ‘promoting greater inclusion and change by harnessing economic opportunities in coastal communities’ and will focus on areas where there are the greatest opportunities to get more people cycling and walking.